 Hult Boston marketing students win S1C and exclusive networking opportunity

-Hult Boston has announced the winners of the latest Square One Challenge (S1C), which saw teams of Master of International Marketing students compete to solve a business challenge currently facing the Simplus Group.
+Hult Boston has announced the winners of the latest Square One Challenge (S1C), which saw teams of Master’s in International Marketing students compete to solve a business challenge currently facing the Simplus Group.

 James Hilton, President of Simplus Group – who help their clients maximize the potential of technology and specialize in innovation – challenged students to optimize the company’s online strategy.